nickeblewis/nicklewis.net.7/blog/2019-07-17-apple-court-garden.md

 ![Perspective of the 3 lily ponds](/images/uploads/_DSC4942.jpg "Perspective of the 3 lily ponds with the patio area at the end")

-_Anything I can glean from the official website_

 ![Lily pond](/images/uploads/_DSC4943.jpg "Lily pond")

 ![Lily pond](/images/uploads/_DSC4944.jpg "Lily pond")